ROCm/hipBLASLt/docs/how-to/how-to-use-streamk.rst

 *  ``TENSILE_SOLUTION_SELECTION_METHOD=2`` (Stream-K)

-   *  This enables the optional Stream-K library to use a GEMM scheduling algorithm that results in consistently good peak GEMM performance with far fewer tuned kernels.
+   *  This enables the optional Origami with Stream-K solution selection to use a GEMM scheduling algorithm that results in consistently good peak GEMM performance with far fewer tuned kernels.
-   *  The heuristic best kernel is selected from the Stream-K library.
+   *  The heuristic best kernel is selected from the Origami with Stream-K library.
-   *  User-driven tuning (tunable ops) considers all kernels from the standard grid, the free-size library, and the Stream-K library.
+   *  User-driven tuning (tunable ops) considers all kernels from the standard grid, the free-size library, and the Origami with Stream-K library.

 .. note::